grandadmiral-thrawn/metQC/_posts/2015-02-03-min_max_checks.markdown

 |2014-12-09 |11.170 | 11.417 | 10:20 | 10:17 | 6.331 | 6.331 | 06:25 |06:38 |
 |2014-02-02 | 7.536  | 7.536  | 14:40 | 14:38 |1.516 | 1.516 | 22:20 | 22:13 |

+** Note about time difference **

-* On the December 9th value, it appears that the minimums observed by Portal and the minimum of the five minutes are about fifteen minutes earlier than the actual daily minimum, which was 6.295.
+On the December 9th value, it appears that the minimums observed by Portal and the minimum of the five minutes are about fifteen minutes earlier than the actual daily minimum, which was 6.295.
 This is within a tenth of a degree of the five minute minimum, however.

-* On 2014-08-26, the CENMET 450 probe is changed and duplicate dew points are generated, which cases an error in the maximum values.
-Removal of this day

-#### CENMET 450: DIFFERENCES BETWEEN FIVE-MINUTE MAX AND DAILY MAX FOR RELATIVE HUMIDITY.

-* Similar to the 150 m value, the maximum difference between the two methods occurs on 2014-09-11.
-On this day, the daily measurement is 87.7 percent whereas the five-minute measurement is 21 percent.
-* The since the values at the other height also have this discrepancy, it is acknowledged here that the 87.7 percent is more similar to the other sites (VANMET- the PRIMET 450 was not operational at this time) and to the trend of the surrounding week.
-* The average percent difference in relative humidity from the mean relative humidity is 16 percent in both the five minute and daily methods.

-#### PRIMET 150 : DIFFERENCES BETWEEN FIVE-MINUTE MAX and DAILY MAX <a id="primetmax"></a>
+On PRIMET, similar trends were observed.
+Here I will also showcase a few outliers that affect the distributions prior to their removal.

-* ** Overview: ** 267 values collected
+* ** Overview: ** 266/267 values collected at 150 m

-* ** Maximum difference ** 9.158 on 2014-11-11, after removal 0.51 on 2014-01-18
+* ** Maximum difference ** 9.158 on 2014-11-12, after removal 0.51 on 2014-01-18

 | DATE | Five Minute Table | Value | Daily Table | Value |
 |-----|-----|-----|-----|-----|
 | 2014-11-12 00:00:00 | PRIM_226_table105 | 8.24 | PRIM_226_table440 |-0.918|

 * The five-minute maximum on this day is 8.24, although both the daily mean and the five minute mean are consistent (0.798 C five minute versus -1.21 C daily, recalling that this outlier is also certainly pulling the daily mean)

-    * days preceding this one show similar daily maximums to the five-minute value of 9 C, while days following this one show similar daily maximums to the daily value, between zero and two degrees.
+* Days preceding this one show similar daily maximums to the five-minute value of 9 C, while days following this one show similar daily maximums to the daily value, between zero and two degrees.

+* Besides this outlier, all values were less than half of a degree of difference between methods.

 * The daily maximum temperatures are on average 59 percent greater than the mean temperature for the day as calculated on the daily summary

 * The five-minute maximum temperatures are on average 58 percent greater than the mean temperature for the day as calculated as the mean of all the five minute temperatures
-* ** Note: ** the above "averages" are actually medians to remove outlier effect

 | BIN EDGES | NUMBER OF VALUES | PERCENT OF VALUES |
 |--------|--------|------|